DScheglov/merest/examples/simplest-usage/readme.md

 ]
 ```

+----------------------------------------------
 Also you can run this example in this way:
-----------------------------------------------
-Running example:

 ```shell
 git clone https://github.com/DScheglov/merest.git
 cd merest